2003-2013: Colorado Rapids 4th of July Capsules

-The Rapids are 11-3-3 all-time on the 4th of July - all at home - and eight times the winning goal has been scored after the 69th minute.
-However since moving over to Dick's Sporting Goods Park in 2007, the team has only won one of six matches (1-2-3) on Independence Day (though, in 2011, the game was played on July 3 instead of the 4th).
-Ahead of Thursday's Independence Day match against the New York Red Bulls (BUY TICKETS) - which was the last Rapids 4th victims - let's take a quick look back at the club's July 4th matches:
+The Rapids are 12-3-3 all-time on the 4th of July - all at home - and eight times the winning goal has been scored after the 69th minute.
+However, since moving over to Dick's Sporting Goods Park in 2007, the team has only won two of seven matches (2-2-3) on Independence Day (though, in 2011, the game was played on July 3rd instead of the 4th).
+Ahead of Friday's Independence Day match against Columbus Crew (BUY TICKETS) let's take a quick look back at the club's July 4th matches:

 PART I: 1996-2002 - JULY 4th RECAPS

 JULY 4, 2003: By this time, fans were used to two facts on the annual July 4th game.
 The opposing team usually scored first, and the Rapids usually scored late to win the game.
 Preki gave visiting Kansas City the lead in the 23rd minute, but John Spencer's penalty kick just before the halftime whistle evened the match.
 With more than 60,000 fans cheering the team on, Mark Chung scored in the 77th, and it all but looked like the Rapids had the win.
 However, Kansas City's Steven Armstrong's cross in the 91st minute was misread by Rapids goalkeeper Scott Garlick and the game was suddenly tied.
 And, before the crowd had a chance to grasp what had happened, Chung brought them into hysteria less than a minute later as he scored his second of the game in the 92nd to give the Rapids the 3-2 win.